 If your mastery of English is far from perfect, do not try to produce ‘fine’ or ‘literary’ writing.
 Instead, keep it short and clear.

-Reflective essays and reports are written in the first person (‘I’), unless the opposite is explicitly stated in your assignment guidelines.
+Reflective essays and reports are written in the first person (‘I’) unless the opposite is explicitly stated in your assignment guidelines.

 When describing your feelings, name them without getting overly dramatic.
 “I was anxious when starting on the test” is appropriate.
 “My heart pounded, and I was shaking all over” is better saved for a personal diary.

 Keep your paragraphs within reasonable length (3 to 8 sentences).
-Shorter paragraphs are better for reflective reports, and longer ones for essays.
+Shorter paragraphs are better for reflective reports and longer ones for essays.

 When describing a setting or event, add in some details to help your readers imagine it.
-The details can be about visual appearance, sounds, smells, or general ambience.
+The details can be about visual appearance, sounds, smells, or general ambiance.
 However, do not try to convey the whole picture with words.
 One or two features that struck you most about the place will do the job.

 Do not overload your reader with the information that does not add to your core argument.
 Keep your main purpose – talk about the lesson you learned from this situation – in focus.